dan-snelson/Nudge-Post-install/README.md

 # Nudge-Post-install
 ## Jamf Pro Post-install script to configure Nudge

-On the off-chance this may help other Jamf Pro admins, we’re currently testing the following Nudge post-install script, which we’ve added to a Jamf Pro policy as a Script payload, specifying the following:
+On the off-chance this may help other Jamf Pro admins, we’re currently testing a [Nudge post-install script](https://github.com/dan-snelson/Nudge-Post-install/blob/main/Nudge-Post-install.bash), which we’ve added to a Jamf Pro policy as a Script payload, specifying the following:

 ### Jamf Pro Script Parameter Labels